aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to PS" h2="Render TEX to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a file from one format to another is often necessary to ensure compatibility with different applications.
+For example, a TeX file may need to be converted to a PostScript (PS) file in order to be printed or viewed on certain devices.

+<h2>How Aspose.Total Helps for TeX to PS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TeX to PS in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert TeX file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to PS.

+Aspose.Total for C++ is a powerful and reliable solution for file format automation.
+It is designed to be easy to use and provides a wide range of features and functions.
+It is also highly scalable and can be used to process large volumes of data.
+Aspose.Total for C++ is a cost-effective solution that can be used to quickly and efficiently convert TeX to PS.

+The Aspose.PDF for C++ API is a powerful and feature-rich library that enables developers to easily convert TeX to DOC.
+It supports a wide range of features and functions, including the ability to convert TeX to DOC with a single line of code.
+It also supports a wide range of file formats, including PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, and more.

+The Aspose.Words for C++ API is a powerful and feature-rich library that enables developers to easily export DOC to PS.
+It supports a wide range of features and functions, including the ability to export DOC to PS with a single line of code.
+It also supports a wide range of file formats, including DOC, DOCX, XLS, XLSX, PPT, PPTX, and more.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TeX to PS in two simple steps.
+It is a powerful and reliable solution for file format automation that is designed to be easy to use and provides a wide range of features and functions.
+It is also highly scalable and can be used to process large volumes of data.
+Aspose.Total for C++ is a cost-effective solution that can be used to quickly and efficiently convert TeX to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}